cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-BioMetaDB.md

               prokka    atsA_12                 19          567
 -------------------------------------------------------------------------------------------</code></pre>

+View a summary of gene calls for TOBG-CPC-51 that are given 'hypothetical protein' annotations.

+`dbdm -c Metagenomes SUMMARIZE -t tobg-cpc-51 -q "unannotated AND prokka == 'hypothetical protein'"`

 View a summary of all genomes that have at least a partial predicted glycolysis or chemotaxis pathway.

 `dbdm -c Metagenomes SUMMARIZE -t functions -q "glycolysis > 0 OR chemotaxis > 0"`